Investing Made Mobile

 Motif is an online investment platform offering thematic investing.
 I led the UX redesign of their iOS and Android apps.
 The challenges were less in defining the product, which was fairly mature, and more in creating a great user experience.

 Motif's offering is broad and targets fairly financially savvy users.
 As a result, we needed to successfully present dense, quantitative information throughout the app, with limited screen real estate.
-Add to that, the need to design screen variants for many different user states (funded? trade pending?), and you have an interesting visual and interaction design challenge coupled with a mess of undocumented user flows that needed to be understood and redesigned from the ground up.
+Add to that, the need to design screen variants for many different user states (funded? trade pending?), and you have an interesting visual and interaction design challenge coupled with the challenge of understanding and redesigning undocumented user flows from the ground up.

 The whiteboard is your friend

 Our users range from new customers with pending applications, unfunded customers, customers with past trades, active trades, pending trades..., and the list goes on.
-Support for all these different user types was uneven and hacky; in fact it was hard to even know what all the user types were.
+Support for all these different user states was uneven.
 I spent a lot of time mapping out the users, redefining their permissions, and redesigning screens and flows to support them and offer an easy onramp to the next user state.

 All our users, regardless of state, are hands-on and want to scan dense displays of quantitative information.
 It went against the designer in me, at first, but again and again in testing sessions, it became clear that they wanted density because that supported their need to compare and evaluate multiple pieces of information at a glance.
 After experimenting with many different but imperfect design solutions I started to focus on Excel, which, after all, does what it sets out to do well.
 We created a solution that, like Excel, enables users to view rows of data with a column frozen but we did this with considerably more style, I hope!
 This solution was key to the redesign, since many screens are essentially versions of this view and works elegantly in mobile, with its limited and vertical screen real estate.